-The Princess, 33, made several surprising revelations about royal life in the candid chat, including how the royal family order Deliveroo to Kensington Palace, and her thoughts on waiting to send her sons August and Ernest to boarding school.
+The princess, 35, previously made a rare appearance on the Table Manners podcast with Jessie and Lennie Ware, where she made several surprising revelations about royal life.
+She revealed how the royal family order Deliveroo to Kensington Palace, and her thoughts on waiting to send her sons to boarding school.

 In one particularly insightful moment, the mother-of-two confirmed a rather peculiar royal food rule - that the royal family are forbidden from eating certain types of foods.